 Agents provide customer support, interact with end users (via email, chat, messaging, voice, and other channels) and solve their support issues.
 Admins are also agents.

 What an admin or agent can do in a product varies.
 Also, there are additional roles for each product.
 The role options are displayed when you click the Role drop-down list.
-For a detailed explanation of the roles for each product, see About staff roles in Zendesk Admin Center.
+For a detailed explanation of the roles for each product, see About team member roles in Zendesk Admin Center.

-After you’ve added your staff members (your admins and agents and other staff member roles), you organize them into groups.
-This is also done in Support.
+After you’ve added your team members (your admins and agents and other team member roles), you organize them into groups.
+This is also done in Admin Center.

-Groups collect staff members together based on criteria those agents have in common.
-Groups can only contain staff members; no end users can be included.
-All staff members must be assigned to at least one group, but they can be members of more than one.
+Groups collect team members together based on criteria those agents have in common.
+Groups can only contain team members; no end users can be included.
+All team members must be assigned to at least one group, but they can be members of more than one.

 Groups are essential to defining support workflows.
 For example, you may have a group of agents who specialize in a particularly complex area of support.
 When a support request is received that requires that level of expertise, the request can automatically be assigned to that group.